-- 10.1.
-A Fund may not invest in any one issuer in excess of the limits set out below in sub-paragraphs (a) - (d) below.
-These limits do not apply to investment in government and public securities which are considered separately in paragraph 11 below: - a.
-Not more than 5 per cent in value of the property of a Fund is to consist of transferable securities or approved money-market instruments issued by any single body, except that the limit of 5 per cent is raised to 10 per cent in respect of up to 40 per cent in value of its scheme property.
+A Fund may not invest in any one issuer in excess of the limits set out below.
+These limits do not apply to investment in government and public securities which are considered separately in section 11 below:

+- (i) Not more than 5%in value of the property of a Fund is to consist of transferable securities or approved moneymarket instruments issued by any single body, except that the limit of 5% is raised to 10% in respect of up to 40% in value of its scheme property.
 For these purposes certificates representing certain securities are treated as equivalent to the underlying security.

-- Not more than 20 per cent of the value of a Fund's scheme property may be invested in deposits made with the same entity. - c.
-The exposure to any one counterparty in an OTC derivative transaction must not exceed 5 per cent in value of the property.
-This limit is raised to 10 per cent where the counterparty is an approved bank.
-Exposure to a counterparty in an OTC derivative transaction may be reduced by using collateral in accordance with the techniques set out in sub-paragraph 18 below.
-When calculating the exposure of a Fund to an OTC counterparty, in accordance with the limits set out in this paragraph, the Manager must use the positive mark-to-market value of the OTC derivative contract with that counterparty. - d.
-Notwithstanding the individual limits laid down in sub-paragraphs 10 (a) to (c) above, a Fund may not combine: - investments in transferable securities or money-market instruments issued by a single body, and/or - deposits (where permitted) made with a single body, and/or - exposures arising from OTC derivative transactions undertaken with a single body, in excess of 20 per cent of its scheme property.
+Covered bonds need not be taken into account for the purposes of applying the limit of 40%.
+The limit of 5% above is raised to 25% of a Fund's scheme property in respect of covered bonds provided that where a Fund invests more than 5% in covered bonds issued by a single body, the total value of covered bonds held must not exceed 80% in value of the scheme property. - (ii) Not more than 20% of the value of a Fund's scheme property may be invested in deposits made with the same entity. - (iii) The exposure to any one counterparty in an OTC derivative transaction must not exceed 5% in value of the property.
+This limit is raised to 10% where the counterparty is an Approved Bank.
+Exposure to a counterparty in an OTC derivative transaction may be reduced by using collateral in accordance with the techniques set out in section 18 below.
+When calculating the exposure of a Fund to an OTC counterparty, in accordance with the limits set out in this paragraph, the Manager must use the positive mark-to-market value of the OTC derivative contract with that counterparty. - (iv) Notwithstanding the individual limits laid down in paragraphs 10 (i) to (iii) above, a Fund may not combine - investments in transferable securities or moneymarket instruments issued by a single body, and/or - deposits (where permitted) made with a single body, and/or - exposures arising from OTC derivative transactions undertaken with a single body, in excess of 20% of its scheme property.

-When a transferable security or approved moneymarket instrument embeds a derivative, the latter must be taken into account when complying with the requirements of the above mentioned restrictions.
+When a transferable security or approved money-market instrument embeds a derivative, the latter must be taken into account when complying with the requirements of the above mentioned restrictions.

-Companies which are included in the same group for the purposes of consolidated accounts, as defined in accordance with Directive 83/349/ EEC or in accordance with recognised international accounting rules, are regarded as a single entity for the purpose of calculating the investment limits mentioned in sub-paragraphs 10.1 (a) to (c) above.
+Companies which are included in the same group for the purposes of consolidated accounts, as defined in accordance with section 399 of the Companies Act 2006, Directive 2013/34/EU or in accordance with recognised international accounting rules, are regarded as a single entity for the purpose of calculating the investment limits mentioned in paragraphs 10 (i) to (iii) above.

-A Fund may not invest more than 20 per cent of its scheme property in transferable securities or approved money-market instruments issued by the same group subject to restrictions 10.1 (a) and 10.1 (d) above.
+A Fund may not invest more than 20% of its scheme property in transferable securities or approved money-market instruments issued by the same group subject to restrictions in paragraphs 10.1 (i) and 10.1 (iv) above.

-Without prejudice to the limits laid down in paragraph 13 below, the limits laid down in subparagraph 10.1 (a) above is raised to a maximum of 20 per cent for investment in equity and/or debt securities issued by the same body when the aim of the investment policy of a Fund is to replicate the composition of a certain equity or debt securities index on the following basis:
+Without prejudice to the limits laid down in section 13 below, the limits laid down in paragraph 10.1 (i) above is raised to a maximum of 20% for investment in equity and/or debt securities issued by the same body when the aim of the investment policy of a Fund is to replicate the composition of a certain equity or debt securities index on the following basis:

-- the composition of the index is sufficiently diversified. - the index is an adequate benchmark for the market to which it refers, - it is published in an appropriate manner.
+- (i) the composition of the index is sufficiently diversified; - the index is an adequate benchmark for the market to which it refers; - (iii) it is published in an appropriate manner which relies on sound pricing procedure;